 On June 22, 2010 (75 FR 35520), EPA promulgated a revised primary SO2 NAAQS to an hourly standard of 75 parts per billion (ppb) based on a 3-year average of the annual 99th percentile of 1-hour daily maximum concentrations.
 Pursuant to section 110(a)(1) of the CAA, states are required to submit SIPs meeting the applicable requirements of section 110(a)(2) within three years after promulgation of a new or revised NAAQS or within such shorter period as EPA may prescribe.
 Section 110(a)(2) requires states to address basic SIP elements such as requirements for monitoring, basic program requirements and legal authority that are designed to assure attainment and maintenance of the NAAQS.
-States were required to submit such SIPs for the 2010 1-hour SO_2 NAAQS to EPA no later than June 22, 2013.1
+States were required to submit such SIPs for the 2010 1-hour SO2 NAAQS to EPA no later than June $22, 2013.^{1}$

-This action is proposing to approve portions of Georgia's infrastructure SIP submissions 2 for the applicable requirements of the 2010 1-hour SO2 NAAQS, with the exception of the interstate transport requirements of section 110(a)(2)(D)(i)(I) and (II) (prongs 1, 2, and 4), for which EPA is not proposing any action today regarding these requirements.
-For the aspects of Georgia's submittal proposed for approval today, EPA notes that the Agency is not approving any specific rule, but rather proposing that Georgia's already approved SIP meets certain CAA requirements.
+Today's action is proposing to approve Mississippi's infrastructure SIP submission for the applicable requirements of the 2010 1-hour SO2 NAAQS, with the exception of the interstate transport requirements of section 110(a)(2)(D)(i)(I) and (II) (prongs 1, 2, and 4) and the state board majority requirements respecting significant portion of income of section 110(a)(2)(E)(ii).
+With respect to the interstate transport requirements of section 110(a)(2)(D)(i)(I) and (II), EPA is not proposing any action today regarding these requirements.
+With respect to Mississippi's infrastructure SIP submission related to the majority requirements respecting significant portion of income of 110(a)(2)(E)(ii), EPA is proposing to disapprove this portion of Mississippi's infrastructure SIP submission because Mississippi does not preclude at least a majority of the members of its boards from receiving a significant portion of their income from persons subject to permits or enforcement orders issued by such boards.
+For the aspects of Mississippi's submittal proposed for approval today, EPA notes that the Agency is not approving any specific rule, but rather proposing that Mississippi's already approved SIP meets certain CAA requirements.

 II.
-What elements are required under Sections 110(a)(1) and (2)?
+What elements are required under sections 110(a)(1) and (2)?

 Section 110(a) of the CAA requires states to submit SIPs to provide for the implementation, maintenance, and enforcement of a new or revised NAAQS within three years following the promulgation of such NAAQS, or within such shorter period as EPA may prescribe.
 Section 110(a) imposes the obligation upon states to make a SIP submission to EPA for a new or revised NAAQS, but the contents of that submission may vary depending upon the facts and circumstances.
-In particular, the data and analytical tools available at the time the state develops and submits the SIP for a new or revised NAAOS affects the content of the submission.
-The contents of such SIP submissions may also vary depending upon what provisions the state's existing SIP already contains.

-1 In these infrastructure SIP submissions states generally certify evidence of compliance with sections 110(a)(1) and (2) of the CAA through a combination of state regulations and statutes, some of which have been incorporated into the federallyapproved SIP.
-In addition, certain federally approved, non-SIP regulations may also be appropriate for demonstrating compliance with sections 110(a)(1) and (2).
-Georgia's existing SIP consists largely of Georgia's Rule for Air Quality rules adopted by GAEPD and approved by EPA through the SIP revision process.
-However, there are some state regulations that are not part of the Georgia federally-approved SIP.
-Throughout this rulemaking, unless otherwise indicated, the term "State rules" or "State regulations" indicate that the cited regulation has been approved into Georgia's federally-approved SIP.
-The term "Georgia Air Quality Act" indicates cited Georgia State statutes, which are not a part of the SIP unless otherwise indicated.
-The Georgia Air Quality Act is located at http://epd.georgia.gov/existing-rules-andcorresponding-laws
+In particular, the data and analytical tools available at the time the state develops and submits the SIP for a new or revised NAAQS affects the content of the submission.
+The contents of such SIP submissions may also vary depending combination of state regulations and statutes, some of which have been incorporated into the federally-approved SIP.
+In addition, certain federally-approved, non-SIP regulations may also be appropriate for demonstrating compliance with sections 110(a)(1) and (2).
+Throughout this rulemaking, unless otherwise indicated, the term "Air Pollution Control (APC)" or "Section APC-S-X" indicates that the cited regulation has been approved into Mississippi's federally-approved SIP.
+The term "Mississippi Code" indicates cited Mississippi State statutes, which are not a part of the SIP unless otherwise indicated.